Do marriages survive an affair? The answer is yes – no – and, it all depends.

 • Get counseling.
 If you intend to save your marriage, you will need help.

 • Forgive, but only when you’re ready.
 Forgiveness will allow you to move past the pain and the rage.
 Take this step only when your partner has been completely honest and has taken steps to rebuild your trust.

 • Launch a better than ever relationship through total honesty.

 Take enough time to make the right choice.

-If you have been betrayed by your spouse, you have every right to exit your marriage, but if both of you are committed to healing your relationship, in spite of all the pain; the reward could be a new type of marriage that will continue to grow and will more than likely exceed your expectations.
+If you have been betrayed by your spouse, you have every right to exit your marriage, but if both of you are committed to healing your relationship and surviving the affair, in spite of all the pain; the reward could be a new type of marriage that will continue to grow and will more than likely exceed your expectations.